CharlieApell/whack-a-mole/README.md

 - __Buttons__

-  - At the bottom of the game-area you have two buttons, one to start the game and one that shows you some info and how to play.
+  - At the bottom of the game-area there are two buttons, one to start the game with and one for "how to" with a brief information about the game and how to play

 ![Buttons](assets/images/bottom.png)

 - __The How to play__

-  - This section will allow the user to see some information about the game and how to play it.
+  - This section allows the user to read about the game and how to play it.

 ![How to](assets/images/howto.png)

 ### Features Left to Implement

-- In the future i would like to expand this game with different gameplays and add different levels of difficulties.
+- In the future I would like to expand this game with different gameplays and add different levels of difficulties.

 ## Testing